 7 benefits you get from a hybrid CMSVegard Ottervig on

 A hybrid CMS offers the best of traditional and headless CMS.
-But what exactly does this entail?
+How?

 Headless CMS seems to be on every digital manager’s or web editor’s mind these days.
-With the advent of the Internet of Things and connected devices of literally any size or format, it makes perfect sense to be able to send your precious content to whatever channel that seems fitting.
+With the advent of IoT and connected devices of literally any size or format, it makes perfect sense to be able to send your quality content to whatever channel that seems fitting.

 But if you look past the headless hype, you’ll find a pressing issue: Most digital experiences still consist of websites meant for the most common channels, like desktop, laptop, tablet, and smartphone.
-Most digital experiences will have the website as their centerpiece in the foreseeable future, but a purely headless CMS is not great at maintaining fully-fledged websites.
+Most digital experiences will have the website as their centerpiece in the foreseeable future, but a purely headless CMS is not ideal for maintaining fully-fledged websites.

-This is where a hybrid CMS—the mix between traditional and headless CMS—enters the picture.
+This is where a hybrid CMS—the mix between traditional and headless CMS—enters the frame.
 Let’s take a closer look at 7 benefits you get from a hybrid CMS.

 Get everything you need to know about headless CMS in one place:

-A headless CMS is basically just a database.
-The CMS also has an API, a toolbox, you can use to send your content or snippets of your content to different channels—like digital signage, wristbands, smart watches, AR glasses, or websites.
+A headless CMS is basically just a database with an API.
+With the API you can send your content or snippets of your content to different channels—like digital signage, wristbands, smart watches, AR glasses, or as a part of third-party websites.
 A purely headless CMS thus offers you minimal help to build complete websites, as the tie between content and presentation is cut.

-Most organisations need _websites_ first and foremost, but headless is not focused on traditional web.
-This means that your organisation must likely have two systems running in tandem and simultaneously—one for the headless delivery of content to different channels, and one for maintaining a website, including templates, visuals, URL handling, and everything else that is required.
+Most organisations need websites first and foremost, but headless is not focused on traditional web.
+This means that your organisation must likely have two systems running simultaneously—one for the headless delivery of content to other channels, and one for maintaining a website, including templates, visuals, URL handling, and everything else that is required.